- What is a shareholders’ agreement?

 In the context of shareholders’ agreements for private limited companies, the question of quantifying the loss can be difficult.
 Where there is no ready market for the shares the loss suffered by a shareholder as a result of another shareholder’s failure to perform under the agreement may be difficult to calculate, assuming in the first place that loss of share value is the correct way to test lost expectation.

 It is generally accepted that certain types of contract, notably for personal service, will not be specifically enforceable but a commercial agreement such as a shareholders’ agreement should in the appropriate circumstances be enforceable.
-In making an order for specific performance, the court directs that the defendant honours an unperformed contractual promise.
-Like all equitable remedies, there are severe limitations on its exercise.
+In making an order for a specific performance, the court directs that the defendant honours an unperformed contractual promise.
+Like all equitable remedies, there are severe limitations to its exercise.

 Breach of a negative stipulation in a contract may be restrained by an injunction.
 Its use is very limited being employed in restraint of trade, where it is often the most effective remedy coupled, even when coupled with a damages claim and in such areas such as breach of copyright and patent contracts.
-The general rules of equity which apply to the grant or otherwise of specific performance also apply in general to injunction.
+The general rules of equity which apply to the grant or otherwise of specific performance also apply in general to the injunction.

 Under the standard rules of contract law, any party to the shareholders’ agreement may, if no provision is made in the agreement to resolve disputes, seek a declaration, damages, an injunction or order for specific performance to stop other parties to the agreement acting contrary to its terms.
 The effect of an injunction may however indirectly fetter the company’s ability to exercise its statutory right to alter its articles, capital, structure or any other similarly protected provision.

-This involves the power of the court to order the putting right and correction of the written terms of a contract, so that it accurately reflects the original agreement of the contracting parties.
-The original or the prior agreement may have been oral, or in writing, but because of some mistake it has not been properly reproduced in the final document.
+This involves the power of the court to order the putting right and correction of the written terms of a contract so that it accurately reflects the original agreement of the contracting parties.
+The original or the prior agreement may have been oral, or in writing, but because of some mistake, it has not been properly reproduced in the final document.

 This equitable remedy is, like the other equitable remedies, discretionary in nature.
 When given, it is an order of the court to restore the status quo ante i.e. the position the parties were in before the contract was made, whereas, if a contract is rescinded for breach the effect is not retrospective.
 This remedy is frequently used in connection with mistake and misrepresentation.
 It can be a very important remedy in the context of a shareholders’ agreement where the best solution might be for the parties to be able to walk away.